karawash/Advanced-MySQL-Queries/README.md

-## Combine MySQL queries without Union
+## Combine MySQL queries without Union - Advanced SQL
 Union queries is the most used solution for combining two queries.
 It is better to use a single query method even if the structure is complex.
 As an example, when we have a table consists of thousands of rows sometimes it is enough to show the top few rows. <br/>